Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Modal functional observability and new criteria for functional observability/detectability

 To reveal the connection between functional observability/detectability and modal functional observability, some canonical observability decompositions are needed.
-Let $(A,B,C,F)$ in (\ref{lumped-system}) be transformed to its observable canonical form by the invertible matrix $P\in {\mathbb R}^{n\times n}$:
+Let $(A,B,C,F)$ in (\ref{lumped-system}) be transformed to its observable canonical form by the invertible matrix $P\in {\mathbb R}^{n\times n}$ as follows